pulumi/pulumi/cmd/lumidl/README.md

-# CLIDL
+# Lumi IDL

-CLIDL compiles an Go-based IDL into Lumi metadata and packages.
+The Lumi IDL compiler (LumIDL) compiles an Go-based IDL into Lumi metadata and packages.

 ## IDL

-The compiler, `clidl`, accepts a subset of Go.
+The compiler, `lumidl`, accepts a subset of Go.
 Please refer to [the IDL design document](/docs/idl.md) for details.

 ## Providers